Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Read through the Call for proposals completely before beginning your online application and make sure you have all the required information ready.

-• Support material may be written in English or French
+- Support materials may be written in English or French

 Summarize the proposal statement.
 The peer assessment committee will refer to the synopsis as a quick reference during deliberations.

-3. Artistic resumé (three pages or 1,500 words maximum per artist)
+- Artistic résumé (three pages or 1,500 words maximum per artist)

-List the following information about each image/media file included in your application: artist’s name, artwork title, date, material and support, dimensions, and duration of artwork (if applicable).
-This list may also include additional information or a description about the individual artworks.
+List the following information about each image/media file included in your application: artist’s name, artwork title, date, medium, dimensions, and duration of artwork (if applicable).
+This list may also include information or additional descriptions of individual artworks.

 Upload ten digital image files or ten minutes total of time-based media content (or a combination of both for a total of 10 units) that support the proposal statement and follow the guidelines listed below.